 Incumbents may be eligible for additional compensation when higher-level duties are temporarily assigned.
-Typically, the higher-level duties must account for a substantial amount (25%+) of the incumbent's workload for a period of 30 working days up to one year (different collective bargaining agreements may vary on this definition).
-Extensions beyond one year require approval by the compensation analyst.
+Typically, the higher-level duties must account for a substantial amount (25% +) of the incumbent's workload for a period of 30 working days up to one year (different collective bargaining agreements may vary on this definition).
+Extensions beyond one year require approval by the Compensation Analyst.
 For instructions on how to submit a request for a temporary administrative stipend, see Procedures for a Permanent or Temporary Reclass.
-Updates to or requests for extensions must be submitted on Job Builder using the "Extend, Inactivate or Update Temporary Reclass/Stipend" action.
+Updates to or requests for extensions must be submitted on Job Builder using the "Update/Extend Temporary Assignment (stipend)" action type.